1. Purposes and Scope

 3.2 Responsibilities

-• Chairman: A prominent, reputable figure who represents the Federation in important meetings.
+• Chairman: A prominent, reputable figure who represents the Federation in important meetings, shall not grant special executive powers or financial control.

 • President: Participates in meetings, approves constitutional amendments.